 The shoe leans towards the heavier side, which can make it feel less nimble compared to some lighter daily trainers like the New Balance FuelCell Rebel v4.

-The energy return from the heel is unremarkable—there's some responsiveness from the foam, but it lacks the springiness found in more performance-oriented shoes like the adidas Adizero Evo SL.
+The energy return from the heel is alright: there's some responsiveness from the foam, but it lacks the springiness found in more performance-oriented shoes like the adidas Adizero Evo SL.
 It doesn't provide much rebound to propel you forward.

 The forefoot is better than the heel at returning energy, offering a moderate bounce.
 While it doesn't have the aggressive snap of a super shoe, it still provides an adequate amount of energy return.

-This model features good heel cushioning, delivering a mushy feel, especially for heel strikers.
+This model features very good heel cushioning, delivering a mushy feel, especially for heel strikers.

-This shoe lacks rigidity in the heel, which can be good or bad.
-The low firmness contributes to a softer feel, which is ideal for runners seeking comfort.
-Unfortunately, the lack of firmness compromises the shoe's stability, and it may not perform as well in situations where a firmer heel is beneficial for control.
+This shoe lacks rigidity in the heel, which can be both good and bad.
+The low stiffness contributes to a softer feel, which is ideal for runners seeking comfort.
+Unfortunately, the lack of stiffness compromises the shoe's stability, and it may not perform as well in situations where a firmer heel is beneficial for control.